yoctoalex/eap_lab/README.rst

 These types of attacks are the category that F5 Labs tracks as coordinated campaigns that exploit known vulnerabilities.
 This particular attack simulates using a known Tomcat backdoor vulnerability.
 The complete list of such threats can be found `here <http://bit.ly/36bPmfG>`_.

-Let’s now try and simulate an attack which belongs to **Threat Campaigns** type.
+Let’s now try and simulate an attack.
+When attackers are trying to retrieve a configuration file nginx.conf for our application by guessing a path, we actively block them.

    `1.` Copy Zone name in the F5 Cloud Service portal, **DNS** tab: